 Thankfully NetBet doesn’t deal in skin gambling, and instead only facilitates the most trustworthy payment methods.
 These include e-wallets like PayPal, Skrill and Neteller, prepaid cards like Paysafecard, as well as reliable credit and debit card brands such as MasterCard and Visa.

-All deposits can be made without charge, and whilst credit cards can make deposits between £10 and £900, for most other payment methods you can add between £100 and £4,000 to your NetBet account at a time.
+All deposits can be made without charge, and whilst credit cards can make deposits between £10 and £900, for most other online betting payment methods you can add between £100 and £4,000 to your NetBet account at a time.

 When it comes to making deposits, NetBet offer a free service, although processing times will vary according to your payment provider.
 For credit and debit cards, and all e-wallets except PayPal, you can withdraw from a minimum of £10 and the maximum withdrawal limit is £100,00 per month.
 We should also mention that you can also make Bitcoin deposits between £10 and £500 with NetBet.